LauraBeatris/paypal-transactions/README.md

 The interface needs to interact with the server to get the list of transactions and execute mutations.

-Make sure to go the [GoFinances Rest API](https://github.com/LauraBeatris/gofinances-api) repository and follow the instructions in order to get it running in your machine.
+Make sure to go to the [GoFinances Rest API](https://github.com/LauraBeatris/gofinances-api) repository and follow the instructions in order to get it running in your machine.

 # :runner: Getting Started